 - We substantially alter the world around us to suit our purposes.

-- We move between roles depending on context and have developed rituals by which we can temporarily align our identity with a role for a collective purpose.
+- We shift between roles depending on the context and have developed rituals that allow us to temporarily align our identity with a role for a collective purpose.

 Understanding human complexity helps us navigate interactions, decisions, and organizations more effectively.
-Applying insights from Stacey and Snowden can improve how we work with uncertainty and change.
+Applying insights from Stacey and Snowden can enhance our approach to working with uncertainty and change.
 Recognizing that humans are adaptive and unpredictable, we can develop better ways to communicate, collaborate, and make decisions in complex environments.

 Detailed Resources